 No one without a ticket will be admitted prior to the start of the exercises.
 Graduates should explain the ticket policy to their families and plan accordingly.

-If your guest requires tickets for a wheel chair accessible seating area, sign language interpreter or visually impaired seating area or any other accessible accommodation these tickets will are available to request when you order your commencement tickets online.
+If your guest requires tickets for a wheel chair accessible seating area, sign language interpreter or visually impaired seating area or any other accessible accommodation these tickets will be available to request when you order your commencement tickets online.

 A special section of the Cheel Arena is being reserved for those guests using wheelchairs.
 One family caregiver will be permitted to sit next to the guest's wheelchair.
-Due to space limitations, any additional family or friend ticket holders will need to seek general seating in the arena.

 Guests with tickets for accessible seating will need to enter the arena using the canopied exterior door to the front entrance of Cheel Arena.
 This entrance will have a sign indicating that it is for such ticket holders.

 At the ceremonies, the University will confer honorary degrees on several distinguished individuals in recognition of their achievements in a wide variety of endeavors and service.
-More information about each of these individuals will be available in upcoming news releases.

-In order to provide the individualized atmosphere where each graduate receives his or her own diploma personally and to complete the exercises in approximately two hours, we are not able to allow parents and friends to come down the aisles to the stage for photos.
+In order to provide the individualized atmosphere where each graduate receives his or her own certificate personally and to complete the exercises in approximately two and a half hours, we are not able to allow parents and friends to come down the aisles to the stage for photos.
 The University has arranged for a professional photographer, Genesee Photo Systems, to take an individual photo of each graduate.
 The photographer is skilled and equipped to perform this service.
 This technique has been used very successfully since 1981.

 Genesee Photo Systems will post proofs online on their Web site (http://www.geneseephoto.com/) soon after the ceremony.
 You may order photographs directly from their Web site.
 Please contact Genesee Photo Systems at 800-345-7427 for additional photograph-related questions.
 Within safety limits, we will permit video cameras to operate from behind the last row of seats so long as the aisles are not congested.

 Children requiring their own seating will need tickets.
-The exercises last for approximately two hours, a long time for an infant or young child.
+The exercises last for approximately two and a half hours, a long time for an infant or young child.
 There is no nursery or childcare provided.
 Parents are asked to be sensitive to those around them so that all may enjoy the ceremonies.
 If parents must take their children out of the arena, they are welcome to continue watching the ceremony in the Kodak Lounge on the first floor of the Campus Center.
 We broadcast Commencement via Time Warner Cable on channel 30 (WCKN), and a feed (including audio) is provided in the Kodak Lounge on the first floor of Cheel Campus Center.

 Traffic on the hill will be, for the most part, two-way.
 All campus entrances will be open.
 Please watch for signs to direct you.
 Guests with or dropping off disabled person(s) will be directed to the front of the Cheel Center, where they will be assisted by staff in discharging their disabled guests then directed onward for parking.
 Guests bringing campers, trailers or larger vehicles are invited to park at Walker Center where electricity and washrooms are available.
 Guests staying in the residence halls should plan on walking to the ceremony or catching a ride on one of several golf carts that will be escorting guests around campus.
 Guests with questions or concerns can call Campus Safety & Security at 315-268-6666.